EllyPirelly/learnings-wes-bos-JSbeginner/module-02-functions/README.md

 - example: when somebody adds a `<div>`

 **node removal**
-- example: when somebody removes an element or some tags
+- example: when somebody removes an element or some tags from the DOM